Elderjs/template/src/routes/blog/getting-started.md

 | -- helpers
 | -- | -- index.js
 | -- | -- ...
-| -- assets
-| -- | -- items to be copied to public at build.
 | -- layouts
 | -- | -- Layout.svelte
 | -- routes